-ALEC’s system will automatically log you off from Online Banking after 10 minutes of inactivity.
+ALEC’s system will automatically log you off from Online Banking after inactivity.
 This reduces the risk of others accessing your information from your unattended computer.

 ALEC’s computer systems are protected 24/7 by a powerful firewall that blocks unauthorized entry.
 In order to gain access to authorized information, your web browser must know the proper protocol, or language — and even then, only select information is available.

-From the moment account information leaves your computer to the time it enters ALEC's system, all Online Banking and Bill Pay sessions are encrypted.
+From the moment account information leaves your computer to the time it enters ALEC's system, all Online Banking sessions are encrypted.
 ALEC employs some of the strongest forms of encryption commercially available for use on the web today.

-Look for a "closed lock" icon in the lower right-hand corner (Microsoft Internet Explorer) or in the right end of the address bar (Firefox 2) or in the top right corner (Safari) of your browser to determine if encryption is being used on any Web page you’re viewing.
+Look for a "closed lock" icon in the top right corner (Safari, Google Chrome, and Microsoft Edge) of your browser or in the right end of the address bar (Firefox 2) to determine if encryption is being used on any Web page you’re viewing.
 Any Web address beginning with "https://..." indicates the page you’re viewing uses encryption.
 The "s" stands for "secured."

 - Ongoing monitoring